json-schema-org/json-schema-org.github.io/index.md

 ### The Path to Standardization

-The JSON Schema project intends to shepherd all three draft series to either: RFC status, the equivilent within another standards body, and/or join a foundation and establish self publication rules.
+The JSON Schema project intends to shepherd all three draft series to either: RFC status, the equivalent within another standards body, and/or join a foundation and establish self publication rules.

 <details markdown="1">
 <summary>Read more</summary>

 Currently, we are continuing to improve our self-published Internet-Drafts.
-We are not activly pursuing joining a standards organisation.
+We are not actively pursuing joining a standards organisation.

 We have a few contacts related to each potential path, but if you have experience with such things and would like to help, please still contact us!